 Change Management Process

 Change Management Process flow

-In practical IT environment, change management operations would generally be executed as per the below diagram:
+In a practical IT environment, change management operations would generally be executed as per the below diagram:

 Process Description of Change Management

-This process starts with Request for Change due to major or minor upgrade to an existing service or a service request requiring a change.
+This process starts with a Request for Change due to a major or minor upgrade to an existing service or a service request requiring a change.